Fragtality/PilotsDeck/RM.md

 \* = MSFS does not support Mouse-Macros<br/>
 :grey_exclamation: Please mind that the Command Types Script, Macro, Lvar and vJoy can only work with a **registered** Version of FSUIPC!<br/>
 :grey_exclamation: Both **vJoy** Command Types are independent of each other and are two different Things!
-"VJOY" can only be assigned in FSUIPC (and not in the Simulator).
+"VJOY" can only be assigned within FSUIPC (and not in the Simulator).
 The "VJOYDRV" can be assigned by anything which understands a Joystick Button (Simulator, FSUIPC, Addons, ...).
 <br/><br/>

 ### 1.3 - Available StreamDeck Actions